ErpNetDocs/info/legal/platform-terms-of-use.md

 ### 9.11.
 No contingencies on other products of future functionality

-You acknowledge that the Cloud Services and Additional Services referenced in an Order Form are being purchased separately from any of our other products or services.
-Payment obligations for any products or services are not contingent on the purchase or use of any of our other services (and for clarity, any purchases of Cloud Services and Additional Services are separate and not contingent on each other, even if listed on the same Order Form).
+You acknowledge that the Cloud Services and Additional Services referenced in a Subscription Order are being purchased separately from any of our other products or services.
+Payment obligations for any products or services are not contingent on the purchase or use of any of our other services (and for clarity, any purchases of Cloud Services and Additional Services are separate and not contingent on each other, even if listed on the same Subscription Order).
 You agree that your purchases are not contingent on the delivery of any future functionality or features (including future availability of any Cloud Services beyond the duration of this Agreement), or dependent on any oral or written public comments we make regarding future functionality or features.

 ## 10. Tax

-Fees and other charges imposed under an Order Form will not include taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction whatsoever (collectively, “Taxes”), all of which will be for Customer’s account.
+Fees and other charges imposed under a Subscription Order will not include taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction whatsoever (collectively, “Taxes”), all of which will be for Customer’s account.
 Customer is responsible for all taxes, other than ERP.net’s income and payroll taxes.
-Customer must provide to ERP.net any direct pay permits or valid tax-exempt certificates prior to signing an Order Form.
+Customer must provide to ERP.net any direct pay permits or valid tax-exempt certificates prior to signing a Subscription Order.
 If ERP.net has the legal obligation to pay or collect Taxes for which Customer is responsible under this section, ERP.net will invoice Customer and they will pay that amount unless Customer provides ERP.net with a valid tax exemption certificate authorized by the appropriate taxing authority.
 For clarity, ERP.net is solely responsible for taxes assessable against it based on its income, property and employees.

 ### 10.1.
 Withholding Taxes